rahatchowdhury8899-hub/ChemAI/README.md

 Educational use in chemoinformatics

-Method comparison (classical ML vs GNNs)
+Method comparison between classical machine learning and graph neural networks

 It is not intended for regulatory or clinical decision-making.